ANALYSIS-U.S. long bond demand raises prospect of whole curve yielding below 1%

 Maroutsos said it was a "sign that investors are reaching for any yield they can get regardless of low it is."

-The benchmark 10-year note US10YT=RR was last above 1% on March 20 and last week was near all-time closing lows.
+The benchmark 10-year note US10YT=RR was most recently above 1% on March 20 and last week was near all-time closing lows.
 The 20-year bond slipped just below 1% on Thursday.

 "These moves come as new data confirms a record economic decline in (the second quarter)," Tradeweb said in a research note.